giampaolo/psutil/docs/api.rst

 Constants
 ---------

-The following enum classes group related constants and are useful for type annotations and introspection.
+The following enum classes group related constants, and are useful for type annotations and introspection.
 The individual constants (e.g.
-:data:`STATUS_RUNNING`) are also accessible directly from the psutil namespace as aliases for the enum members and should be preferred over accessing them via the enum class (e.g. prefer ``psutil.STATUS_RUNNING`` over ``psutil.ProcessStatus.STATUS_RUNNING``).
+:data:`STATUS_RUNNING`) are also accessible directly from the psutil namespace as aliases for the enum members, and should be preferred over accessing them via the enum class (e.g. prefer ``psutil.STATUS_RUNNING`` over ``psutil.ProcessStatus.STATUS_RUNNING``).